 Succulents can be just as frustrating as they are beautiful.
 Are your succulents becoming wide, leggy, and all stretched out?
 Are the leaves yellowing or falling off?
 If you answered yes, then your succulent has etiolation, which means it is growing with insufficient light and stretching out to get more light.

 You will do anything to reverse the process, but you don’t want to lose the beauty of your plant in the process.
 But how do you save an etiolated succulent?
-In many cases, you can save your succulent.

-What is Etiolation?
+What is succulent etiolation?

 What are the signs of etiolation or a stretched succulent?